 Overall, the experience using Google Tag Manager is so easy that even non-technically inclined people will be able to make use of it, even to the point of performing simple tests such as making sure that tags are firing correctly.

 Given the importance and rapid evolution of the TMS space, we will be doing a more comprehensive assessment of the various tools currently on the market.
 But bottom line, if you are thinking about using a TMS, we would definitely recommend exploring Google Tag Manager as a option.
-And if you need, or are searching for some guidance on how a TMS can deliver value to your organization, please don’t hesitate to contact us and we will be happy to discuss and assist.This entry was posted in Technology, Web Analytics and tagged Google Tag Manager, Tag Management System.
+And if you need, or are searching for some guidance on how a TMS can deliver value to your organization, please don’t hesitate to contact us and we will be happy to discuss and assist.This entry was posted in Technology, Google Tag Manager, Web Analytics and tagged Google Tag Manager, Tag Management System.
 Bookmark the permalink.